esatus/Hyperledger_Wallet_Synchronisation/Prototyp/README.md

 ## File description

-The best practice implementaion contains a set of classes and interfaces which are needed for the synchronization.
-The following part discribes the files.
+The best practice implementation contains a set of classes and interfaces which are needed for the synchronization.
+The following part describes the files.

 **CloudSyncService.cs** - The CloudSyncService.cs class is containing the algorithm for the synchronization.
-For initilize or start the synchronization, there two functions which can be called (see [Integration](#Integration)).
+For initializing or starting the synchronization, there are two functions which can be called (see [Integration](#Integration)).

-**Interfaces/ISyncService.cs** - Because of the diffrent APIs for all cloud providers, we need an extra implementation for all of them.
+**Interfaces/ISyncService.cs** - Because of the different APIs for all cloud providers, we need an extra implementation for all of them.
 The ISyncService.cs file contains an interface with all functions which are needed from the CloudSyncService class for the synchronization.
-The API implementations extend from the interface and have to contain the functions.
+The API implementations extend from the interface and must contain the functions.
 An implementation of the WebDav API is shown in the Classes/WebdavSyncService.cs file.

 **Classes/WebdavSyncService.cs** - This file contains a WebDav API implementation.
 This can be used to integrate cloud solutions like OwnCloud and Nextcloud.